Psmths/windows-forensic-artifacts/persistence/reg-run-runonce.md

 ***NOTE:** On a live system, the HKEY_CURRENT_USER registry hive is the loaded NTUSER.dat hive.*

 ### SOFTWARE
-The following keys will contain full paths to the executables that will start on **logon**:
+The following keys will contain full paths to the executables that will start on **logon** for any user on the system:
 - `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`
 - `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce`
 - `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\policies\Explorer\Run`

+## Caveats

+If the system is booted into Safe Mode, these keys will be ignored.
+A `RunOnce` key preceeded by an asterisk will ignore this restriction.

+The `RunOnce` entry is typically deleted before the command is executed, regardless of its return value.
+If preceeded by and exclamation point, the `RunOnce` key will be deleted after the command has executed, and only if the command returned successfully.